morrownr/7612u/README.md

 used to provide information and utilities.

-The below documents provide instructions for setting up an Access Point using a Raspberry Pi 4b with `hostapd` and a USB WiFi adapter based on the mt7612u chipset.
+The below documents provide instructions for setting up an Access Point using a Raspberry Pi 4b with the Raspberry Pi OS, `hostapd` and a USB WiFi adapter based on the mt7612u chipset.
 ```
 Bridged_Wireless_Access_Point-1.md - 5g single band
 Bridged_Wireless_Access_Point-2.md - 5g and 2g dual band ( it works really well )